Polyhedral Enclosures: An Efficient Combinatorial Abstraction for Nonlinear Neural Feedback Systems: Conclusions

-\Cref{eq:cc1} defines the auxiliary variables of the model ($ \lambda $ and $ b $), and enforces that only one binary variable can be active at a time. \Cref{eq:cc2} defines the SOS-2 constraint.
-The SOS-2 constraint requires that only points from simplices adjacent to the active simplex can have nonzero convex combination weights, thereby enforcing continuity. \Cref{eq:cc3} defines the state variable $\vec{x}$, while \Cref{eq:cc4} defines the polyhedral enclosure for state variable $\vec{x}_i$'s transition function.
-Finally, \Cref{eq:cc5} defines the transition function ($f_i$) as a surface contained within the polyhedral enclosure.
+\Cref{eq:cc1} defines the auxiliary variables $\vec{\lambda} $ and $ \vec{b} $ and enforces that only one binary variable can be active at a time. \Cref{eq:cc2} defines the so-called SOS-2 constraint~\citep{beale1976global}, which requires that only points from simplices adjacent to the active simplex can have nonzero convex combination weights. \Cref{eq:cc3} then defines the state variable $\vec{x}$.
+To complete the program, \Cref{eq:cc4} defines the polyhedral enclosure induced by $\vset$ and $\Delta$, and \Cref{eq:cc5} states that the output variable $y$ must be inside the enclosure.

-We construct a separate mixed integer program for the enclosure of every transition function $ f_i $ in $ F $.
-This yields a finite set of problems $ \{ \mathcal{M}_1, \dots, \mathcal{M}_n\} $ representing the transition function of each state variable. \Cref{fig: tri} illustrates these constraints for the Unicycle example.
+We construct a separate mixed integer program for each transition function $ f_i $ in $\trans$.
+This yields a set of programs $ \{ \mathcal{M}_1, \dots, \mathcal{M}_n\} $ with variables $\{y_1,\dots,y_n\}$ representing the outputs of the transition functions. \Cref{fig:tri} illustrates these constraints for the Unicycle example.